RobotecAI/rai/README.md

 But why stop there?
 If you’re up for a challenge and ready to push the boundaries:

 - Create your own robot description package and unleash it with the rai_whoami node.
-- Run Streamlit powered by your custom robot’s description package and effortlessly acces your robot's documentation as well as identity and constitution.
+- Run Streamlit powered by your custom robot’s description package and effortlessly access your robot's documentation as well as identity and constitution.
 - Implement additional tools via langchain's @tool and use them in your chat.

 ## 1. Chat Interface